raarts/ansible-lookup-gitlab-ci-env/README.md

-# Ansible plugin for setting environment variables from Gitlab CI
+# Ansible plugin for creating environment-specific values for secure variables in GitLab.

-*Note: GitLab is a really great product, and I really recommend companies to go for the EE version.
+*Note: GitLab is a really great product, and I wholeheartedly recommend it to companies (and if you do, go for the EE version).
 As an individual I can not afford it though, hence this workaround.*

 This plugin allows me to define per-environment variables in a Gitlab project CI/CD pipeline.